 - City of Wyoming (Ohio) Citizen of the Year, 2004

 OUTSIDE OF THE COLLEGE

-When not engaged in academic affairs at the college, Dr. Short-Thompson enjoys hiking, reading, painting, baking and traveling on mission trips with her church’s youth group.
+When not engaged at the college, Dr. Short-Thompson enjoys hiking, reading, painting, baking and traveling on mission trips with her church’s youth group.
 She and her husband Steve have three children, all lacrosse players.
 A lifelong Cincinnatian until joining Hope, she’s a fan of the Cincinnati Bengals and Reds (even when it’s difficult).